RAQ: Relationship-Aware Graph Querying in Large Networks: Experiments

+We next compare the running time of RAQ with RAQ-uniform and QBE \cite{exemplar1} (Fig.~\ref{fig:runtime}).
+We omit GED since for query graphs sizes beyond 5 it is impractically slow.
+RAQ is up to 5 times faster than QBE which suffers due to replication of each edge $d$ times corresponding to $d$ relationships.
+RAQ is faster than RAQ-uniform, since in RAQ, the relationships weights are skewed.
+Hence, pruning strategies are more effective than RAQ-uniform, where all relationships are equally important.

 Fig.~\ref{fig:QuerySize} demonstrates the growth of querying time against query graph size.
-As expected, the growth of search time is exponential in nature.
-This is natural since the search space grows exponentially with query graph size.
-Nonetheless, CGQ successfully mitigates the effects of exponential growth through effective pruning mechanisms, which limits the running time to a maximum of only 80ms.
+As expected, the growth of is exponential since the search space grows exponentially with query graph size.
+Nonetheless, RAQ limits the running time to a maximum of only 5\,s.

-Notice that CGQ is fastest in Pokec even though Pokec is the largest network containing more than $30$ million edges.
-The reason behind this behavior is that the variance in the features in Pokec is low.
+Notice that RAQ is fastest in Pokec even though Pokec is the largest network containing more than $30$ million edges.
+The variance in feature values in Pokec is low.
 Consequently, the chance that a randomly picked subgraph is identical to the query is larger.
 Owing to this property, the search for the query graph converges quickly.
-On the other hand, the DBLP datasets are more heterogeneous and therefore provide a tougher challenge.
-Overall, these results establish beyond any doubt that CGQ is a fast search mechanism.
-In this three datasets, the baseline technique is unable to scale beyond query graph size of $5$.
-The comparison with baseline for smaller query sizes is provided in Fig.~\ref{fig:QuerySize_Baseline_app} in Appendix.
-Even for smaller query sizes, CGQ is more than three orders of magnitude faster.
+Overall, these results establish that RAQ is a fast and practical search mechanism.